alaaboubrima/basic-js-projects/README.md

 # basic-js-projects

-notice that these basic projects are a "first try", so they might not be one of the best available solutions out there.
+Notice that these basic projects are a "first try", so they might not be one of the best available solutions out there.